roytang/blog/content/post/2008/08/barcamp-manila.md

 It felt good getting to know the community and meet some new people and see the cool (and geeky) things local developers are doing.
 Although I code day in and day out for work, I could probably still learn a lot from the development community.
 The uptake of newer technologies is a lot faster in the community than at work, so somehow it's a refreshing change of pace.

-Hmm&#8230;I wonder if I would be able to rustle up something to present at the next Barcamp?
+Hmm...
+I wonder if I would be able to rustle up something to present at the next Barcamp?

  [1]: http://devblog.michaelgalero.com/
  [2]: http://barcamp.org/BarCampManila